GravityWolfNotAmused/SpawnLoadout/README.md

 ## Configuration File Location
 Your configuration directories, and files will be created after adding this custom mission class to your init.c, and running the server once.
 They are located in `$profiles:SpawnLoadout`.

+## Adding new Loadout
+Create a text file in `profiles:SpawnLoadout/Kits` you can feel free to name it whatever you wish, as long as it's a txt file type.

 ## Configuration
 In order to understand how to configure a loadout, or your common items you must understand what symbols represent what.
 Template files use all of the types of markings.